RishiKrYML/CoPilotAssistedAppDevelopment/README.md

 https://user-images.githubusercontent.com/97149381/220023218-ef67a0b7-5dd5-41df-8bb7-77deddc465d4.mov

-Copilot can not only create new code but it can aslo refactor the old code.
-In the above example I tried to change the completion handler and it was able to regenerate the whole function using the updated completion handler.
+Copilot can not only create new code but it can also refactor the old code.
+In the above example, I tried to change the completion handler and it was able to modify the function according to the updated completion handler.

 # 2. Creating a 'Show List of USER from API' Android app using Github Copilot
 Fortunately Copilot integration is very easy in Android Studio.
 We just need to install the plugin and we are good to go.
 Copilot is compatible with all JetBrain IDEs.